What is a legit derailment?

 Our first answer is that if you want the brightest possible bright line, you can opt in to No-Excuses Mode!
 In that case, the answer is that every derailment is legit.

-Likewise, if you've contracted a highly infectious disease and are not allowed to leave the house, you are prevented from completing the goal even if you wanted to, so that's also generally considered not to be a legit derailment.
+Likewise, if you've contracted a highly infectious disease you don't want to spread, you are prevented from completing the goal even if you wanted to, so that's also generally considered not to be a legit derailment.
 Reply to the legitimacy check email to let us know, and we can cancel the charge.

 Keep in mind that you won't get value out of Beeminder if you're frequently derailing on goals and sending us weaselly excuses about it to avoid paying up.
 Calling not legit a lot means the real sting is diluted by all the times you decided not to get stung.
 That's okay, though — we're not the only game in town, and there might be an app out there that suits you better!